inspec/inspec-habitat/docs/resources/habitat_service.md

 # habitat_service

-Use the `habitat_service` InSpec audit resource to test properties of a single Habitat Service.
+Use the `habitat_service` InSpec audit resource to test properties of a single Habitat service.

 ## Examples